ENGAGE for social impact

 PARTICIPATE: The power of involving business in social impact networks

 While many social sector leaders understand that engaging the private sector in social impact networks matters, far fewer understand how to do so, particularly when it comes to the practical specifics.
 For instance: Why would a network want to include a company?
 Or conversely, why would a company want to participate in a network?
 Can an effort create social impact while delivering business value?
 What makes network relationships durable?
 And ultimately, what are the different needs around accountability, leadership, governance and mindset?
-To answer questions such as these, Monitor Institute has created “PARTICIPATE: The power of involving business in social impact networks”—as a special addition to ENGAGE—and for social change leaders working to understand how to effectively engage the private sector as authentic participants in the pursuit of social impact.
+To answer questions such as these, Monitor Institute by Deloitte has created “PARTICIPATE: The power of involving business in social impact networks”—as a special addition to ENGAGE—and for social change leaders working to understand how to effectively engage the private sector as authentic participants in the pursuit of social impact.

 How this guide was created

-We created this guide by speaking with 44 leaders and practitioners in the field (listed below) who are using networks to create change; digging into the deep pool of writing on the topic; and mining the significant experience in working with networks that is resident in both Monitor Institute and The Rockefeller Foundation.
+We created this guide by speaking with 44 leaders and practitioners in the field (listed below) who are using networks to create change; digging into the deep pool of writing on the topic; and mining the significant experience in working with networks that is resident in both Monitor Institute by Deloitte and The Rockefeller Foundation.
 The result is an aggregation and synthesis of some of the leading thinking in both the theory and practice of engaging with networks as a grantmaker.

 We offer our heartfelt thanks to the interviewees and contributors who volunteered their time and thoughtful reflection to enrich these ideas and provide living examples of the practices we describe.
 Our appreciation also goes to our colleagues Dana O’Donovan, Tony Siesfeld, Brian Hathaway, Megan Schumann, and the many others at Deloitte whose efforts helped usher this material from concept through to fruition.

-Monitor Institute is a social change consultancy that works with innovative leaders to surface and spread best practices in public problem solving and to pioneer next practices—breakthrough approaches for addressing social and environmental challenges.
-Monitor Institute marries a deep grounding in strategy, networks, social innovation, and human systems with the fundamentals of professional advisory services—effective project management, skilled facilitation and well-timed intervention.
-As a for-profit/for-benefit hybrid, Monitor Institute pursues social impact while operating as a fully-integrated part of the Social Impact practice of Deloitte Consulting LLP, a subsidiary of Deloitte LLP.
+Monitor Institute by Deloitte is a social change consultancy that works with innovative leaders to surface and spread best practices in public problem solving and to pioneer next practices—breakthrough approaches for addressing social and environmental challenges.
+Monitor Institute by Deloitte marries a deep grounding in strategy, networks, social innovation, and human systems with the fundamentals of professional advisory services—effective project management, skilled facilitation and well-timed intervention.
+As a for-profit/for-benefit hybrid, Monitor Institute by Deloitte pursues social impact while operating as a fully-integrated part of the Social Impact practice of Deloitte Consulting LLP, a subsidiary of Deloitte LLP.
 The Social Impact practice helps clients in the public, private, and social sectors become a catalytic force to meet our greatest societal challenges.